adeelahmadk/ns3-box/README.md

 NS3OPT="--build-profile=optimized --out=build/optimized"
 ```

-A custom command is also added to work and build from the same dir (e.g. $NS3DIR/scratch)
+A custom command, for versions 3.30 to 3.35, is also added to work and build from the same dir (e.g. $NS3DIR/scratch)
 ```bash
 waff() {
     CWD="${NS3LOGDIR}"